SCP Asia Phase II - sustainable consumption and production in Thailand and Cambodia

 Thailand:

-• December 2022: the project finalized and published the survey and market research titled “Eco-awakening- gaps and opportunities for sustainable food products”, to understand the intention vs. action gap on the demand and supply sides.
-This includes better understanding on consumer awareness, transformative behaviors, and the development of a refined consumer education approach.
-Results show that consumers are being increasingly concerned about sustainability issues.
+• December 2022: the project published the market research titled “Eco-awakening- gaps and opportunities for sustainable food products”, to understand the intention vs. action gap on the demand and supply sides.
+This includes better understanding on consumer awareness, transformative behaviour, and the development of a refined consumer education approach.
+Results show that Thai consumers are being increasingly concerned about sustainability issues.
 They are discussing related topics extensively on social media and more than half of the consumers surveyed have adopted suitability habits in everyday life.
 Reference: “Survey and market research: Eco-awakening- gaps and opportunities for sustainable food products”.

 Cambodia: